nidhishgajjar/Scigic/README.md

 - You can access Scigic from anywhere on the computer using Option + Space

 ### Home
-- Home will have an AskBar to request anything, Quick Actions to make quick requests and Clip that'll have web apps to easily access
+- Home will have an AskBar to request anything, Quick Actions to make quick requests and Clips of web apps to easily access

 ### AskBar
 - Use the AskBar that says Tell me to ask or request anything